Local Philips SGS 101/2s

 The SGS 101/2 (also known as the 'Malaga' and 'Streetfighter') is a relatively uncommon lantern here - the smaller 101 is mainly used on footpaths in Derbyshire (not Derby City), and in this situation, the lanterns are usually fitted with a 50 W SON-T lamp and are installed on footpaths.
 The larger 102 is only used in a handful of locations, and generally tends to be used (in very low numbers) on main roads.

-This post-top Streetfighter is on a rather rural-looking footpath near Burnaston.
+This post-top Streetfighter is on a rather rural-looking footpath leading to the A516 near Burnaston.

 A much newer installation here, but still on a footpath.
 This example is in Hatton.
-The CU mid-hinged column differs from the Stainton one pictured above as an access door is fitted at base level.
+The CU Phosco mid-hinged column from the Fabrikat type seen above, as an access door is fitted at base level.

 As mentioned above, the SGS 101 wasn't just confined to use on footpaths around Derbyshire; the following pictures taken in Repton prove that the lantern was used for general street lighting use too.